hplp/ai-hardware-project-4501-group1/README.md

 - Map color-coded LEDs to commands and control their lighting according to those commands

 ## Technology Stack:
-(List the hardware platform, software tools, language(s), etc. you plan to use) Hardware platform: Arduino Nano 33 BLE Sense
+Hardware platform: Arduino Nano 33 BLE Sense
 Software tools: Edge Impulse Studio, Arduino IDE
 Languages: C, Python, TinyML

 ## Expected Outcomes:
 We expect to deliver a working prototype consisting of our hardware platform connected to LEDs and a speaker (likely on a breadboard)